-- (A) Sole source procurements shall be exempt from the competitive bidding requirements of these regulations. - (B) Where services or goods are only practicably available from a single source, either because of legal requirements, specific patents or copyrights, peculiar qualifications and skills, technical specifications, or other reasons, the head of Procurement Services may obtain such goods or services from the sole source. - (C) It shall be the responsibility of the Using Department to provide a written justification for a sole source procurement. - (D) The head of Procurement Services is authorized to enter into direct negotiations with the sole source supplier to obtain such terms and conditions as the head of Procurement Services may determine to be in the best interest of the County.
-The head of Procurement Services shall maintain a record of negotiations with the sole source supplier.
+- (A) Sole source procurements shall be exempt from the competitive bidding requirements of these regulations. - (B) Where services or goods are only practicably available from a single source, either because of legal requirements, specific patents or copyrights, peculiar qualifications and skills, technical specifications, or other reasons that are in the best interest of the County, the head of Procurement Services may obtain such goods or services from the sole source. - (C) It shall be the responsibility of the Using Department to provide a written justification for a sole source procurement. - (D) The head of Procurement Services is authorized to enter into direct negotiations with the sole source supplier to obtain such terms and conditions as the head of Procurement Services may determine to be in the best interest of the County.
+The head of Procurement Services shall maintain a record of negotiations with the sole source supplier. - (E) For sole source procurements over \$100,000, a written notice of the procurement shall be posted in a public space including the items procured, the contractor selected and the date that the contract was awarded.